 For classic pubs, Croyde has one of North Devon’s best with the wonderful Thatch Inn, where dogs are welcome in the bar and beer garden (only the restaurant area is dog free).
 Cutting inland, there are also some lovely village pubs such as the Kings Arms in Georgeham, which is both pet and family friendly and serves tasty local drinks.

 Moving north between Woolacombe and Ilfracombe, The Grampus Inn has cracking real ales and a dog friendly vibe (you might get a personal welcome by Hoppy, the pub’s own friendly pooch!).
 North of Ilfracombe, Combe Martin Beach is also a good place for both walkies and a drink afterwards.
 The Dolphin Inn is not only right by the sands but has stacks of outdoor space for dogs and play area for kids, making it ideal for families with pets.

 Here at Woolacombe Bay we have long believed that pet owners deserve better when it comes to accommodation.
-We offer dog friendly self-catering lets and holiday apartments, plus we have a selection of pup-friendly bedrooms in the hotel.
+We offer dog friendly self-catering lets and holiday apartments at our sister properties - the Beach Retreats.
 All have ample space and excellent facilities, just a frisbee throw from the beach!
-Dogs staying in the hotel receive a woof-tatsic welcome with a doggy bed, doggy blanket, treats, and a WBH tag for them to wear throughout their stay with us.

 Read more about our dog-friendly holiday apartments in Woolacombe...